-In accounting for the transaction, the Notes have been separated into liability and equity components.
+In accounting for the transaction, prior to the adoption of ASU 2020-06, the Notes were separated into liability and equity components.

 - The conversion option of the Notes does not require bifurcation as an embedded derivative. - The initial carrying amount of the liability component was calculated by measuring the fair value of a similar debt instrument that does not have an associated conversion feature.
-The excess of the Notes' principal amount over the initial carrying amount of the liability component, referred to as the debt discount, is amortized as interest expense over the Notes' contractual term. - The equity component, which represents the difference between the gross proceeds and the initial liability component, was recorded as an increase to additional paid-in capital and is not remeasured as long as it continues to meet the conditions for equity classification.
+The excess of the Notes' principal amount over the initial carrying amount of the liability component, referred to as the debt discount, is amortized as interest expense over the Notes' contractual term at an effective interest rate of 5.7%. - The equity component, which represents the difference between the gross proceeds and the initial liability component, was recorded as an increase to additional paid-in capital and is not remeasured as long as it continues to meet the conditions for equity classification.

-The Company incurred issuance costs of \$10.8 million related to the Notes, allocated between the Notes' liability and equity components proportionate to the initial carrying amount of the liability and equity components.
+The Company incurred issuance costs of \$10.8 million related to the Notes, allocated between the Notes' liability and equity components proportionate to the initial carrying amount of the liability and equity components prior to the adoption of ASU 2020-06.